We’d like to thank all of our sponsors and supporters. Their help and support has been invaluable.

 Gilchrist Connell provided pro bono legal advice on insurance matters.

-The Rotary Clubs of Geraldton, Greenough and Mandurah Districts, Men’s Sheds at Claremont Showgrounds and Pinjarra all sponsor and manage regional bike collection and workshop hubs i their respective towns, and Community Living Association runs a similar regional hub in Albany.
+The Rotary Clubs of Geraldton-Greenough, Esperance, Pinjarra and Mandurah Districts, Men’s Sheds at Claremont Showgrounds and Pinjarra all sponsor and manage regional bike collection and workshop hubs i their respective towns, and Community Living Association runs a similar regional hub in Albany.

 Ian Jones of eureka Mindspace provided probono professional services to B4H WA strategic planning.